Welcome to the United Nations

 Child labour deprives children of their childhood, health and education.
 It also reinforces intergenerational cycles of poverty, undermines national economies and impedes progress towards the Sustainable Development Goals.

 Child labour remains significant, though it has been declining.
-Globally, the number of children in child labour declined by about a third from 2000 to 2012, from 246 to 168 million.
-More than half of them, 85 million, are in hazardous work (down from 171 million in 2000).
-Asia and the Pacific still has the largest number of child labourers, at almost 78 million or 9.3per cent of child population (see International Labour Organization).
-The prevalence (share) of child labour is highest in least developed countries, with particularly high incidences in sub-Saharan African countries.
-In the least developed countries, nearly one in four children (ages 5 to 14) are engaged in labour that is considered detrimental to their health and development.
+Globally, the number of children in child labour declined more than a third from 2000 to 2016, from 246 to 152 million.
+Nearly half of them, 73 million, are in hazardous work (down from 171 million in 2000).
+Africa and Oceania have the largest proportion of child labours.
+In LDCs, one in four children ages 5 to 17 are engaged in labour that is considered detrimental to their health and development.